NxPKG/khulnasoft-docs/content/images/faq.md

 ### Are Image Resizing errors billed?

-Cloudflare considers some Image Resizing request errors for billing.
+Khulnasoft considers some Image Resizing request errors for billing.
 Below is a list of `cf-resized` headers that are billed:

 - `9401`: Invalid resize options.
 - `9412`: Origin file type invalid.